eleanorfrajka/AMOCatlas/docs/source/format_AC1.rst

 ------------------------------

 To ensure transparency and appropriate credit to original data providers, the AC1 format includes structured global attributes for data provenance.

+**Project Funding:**
+AC1 format development is supported by the Horizon Europe project EPOC - Explaining and Predicting the Ocean Conveyor (Grant Agreement No. 101081012).

+*Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.*

 Required Provenance Fields: